-The Cooperative Education Program combines academic study with employment.
-The employment is a practical application directed towards the student’s academic course of study.
+The undergraduate cooperative (co-op) education program is a practical application directed towards the student’s academic course of study.
 The appointment is supervised and evaluated by both Argonne and the student’s institution.
-The program provides students with an opportunity to test skills learned in the classroom, and to expand their knowledge through related work experience.
-The experience provides students with an opportunity to practice the latest theories and approaches in their particular discipline.
+The program provides students with the opportunity to test skills learned in the classroom, and to expand their knowledge through related work experience.
+The experience gives students an ideal setting to practice the latest theories and approaches in their particular discipline.

 Argonne has two types of co-op programs:

 - Alternating (semester at Argonne, followed by semester at college/university).

 - Parallel (part-time work to a maximum of 19 hours per week during the school year, concurrent with full-time college/university enrollment).
 Students can work full-time during the summer.

 Students are expected to work a minimum of one year as a parallel co-op or three semesters as an alternating co-op.
 Graduate co-op opportunities are available to students while they are attending undergraduate schools in the Chicago area.

 Interested applicants should review and apply to the current open co-op positions.
 Positions are posted throughout the year.
 Please check back periodically.